zabulus/core/builds/install/arch-specific/win32/installation_readme.txt

 Known installation problems
 ---------------------------

-o It is not (yet) possible to use the binary installer to install more than one instance of Firebird 2.1.
+o It is not possible to use the binary installer to install more than one instance of Firebird 2.1.

-o Unfortunately, (at the time of Beta 1) the installer cannot detect if other versions of Firebird are running.
+o Unfortunately, (at the time of Beta 2) the installer cannot detect if other versions of Firebird are running.